Analyzing the Expected Hitting Time of Evolutionary Computation-based Neural Architecture Search Algorithms: Lower Bounds Analysis

 \subsection{($\lambda$+$\lambda$)-ENAS algorithm with multi-bit mutation}

-In this subsection, we show the lower bounds corresponding to the $q$-bit and bitwise mutation strategies we introduced in \uppercase\expandafter{\romannumeral3}-A. Compared with one-bit mutation, multi-bit mutation is more flexible in practical applications.
-Next, we give two theorems about EHT lower bound and their proof process of two ($\lambda$+$\lambda$)-ENAS algorithms using $q$-bit mutation and bitwise mutation, more precisely, that Mutataion\#3 and Mutataion\#4 are used respectively.
+By using Lemmas~\ref{lemma:combination_q_tp_onebit_M3} and \ref{lemma:combination_q_tp_onebit_M4}, we show the lower bounds corresponding to the $q$-bit and bitwise mutation strategies we introduced in \uppercase\expandafter{\romannumeral3}-A. Compared with one-bit mutation, multi-bit mutation is more flexible in practical applications.
+Next, we give two theorems about EHT lower bound and their proof process of two ($\lambda$+$\lambda$)-ENAS algorithms using $q$-bit mutation and bitwise mutation, more precisely, that \textbf{Mutation\#3} and \textbf{Mutation\#4} are used respectively.